KxSystems/arrowkdb/examples/README.md

 ### Constructed Schemas with Nested Datatypes

-Nested datatypes are construct in two ways:
+Nested datatypes are constructed in two ways:

 1. List, Map and Dictionary datatypes are specified in terms of their child datatypes
 2. Struct and Union datatypes are specified in terms of their child fields